-In recent news, perhaps the Irish border ‘backstop’ was crucial to a Brexit deal defeat but when you poke your nose around in a cricketing context, you could see the Irish spin bowlers providing a measure of last resort whenever they play at home on pitches greener than a bottle of Chartreuse.
+In recent news, perhaps the Irish border ‘backstop’ was crucial to a Brexit deal defeat but when you poke your nose around in a cricketing context, you could see the Irish spin depth with bowlers providing a measure of last resort whenever they play at home on pitches greener than a bottle of Chartreuse.

 On their tour to India, the spinners dictated the terms and prevented another drubbing at the hands of the Afghans.
 After seeing the Afghan batsmen, Hazratullah Zazai in particular, go absolutely ballistic in the T20I series, the Irishmen managed to regain some lost ground in the ODI series as they returned to a more familiar format where they have created ripples in the past.

-Very rarely would you see spin concerning the Afghan batsmen and it being the reason behind their batting discomforts but the recent ODI series served as a great exhibition between the Afghan spinners and the Irish finger spinners.
+Very rarely would you see spin depth concerning the Afghan batsmen and it being the reason behind their batting discomforts but the recent ODI series served as a great exhibition between the Afghan spinners and the Irish finger spinners.
 It can be argued that the finger spinners may not have as many variations as wrist spinners do but consistency and accuracy became their watchword.
 Add experience to it and you have just the right elements a spinner would need to get the ball talking.

 Moving onto the one-off Test match, the spin attacks on either side don’t change a lot.
 Mujeeb Zadran, the mystery spinner, has been rested but to replace him, Afghanistan have brought in the Intercontinental Cup stalwart, Zahir Khan, a left-arm wrist spinner to add variety to a bowling attack comprising of top-ranked leg-spinner in T20s, a wily off-spinner and a promising pace attack.